 It’s amazing to watch as other brands join our sustainability efforts on course.
 Sponsors are supporting initiatives, vendors are exploring material minimization, and apparel brands are creating tournament-specific products made from recycled content.
 Every major stakeholder group is making important strides to address their event impacts and it’s exciting to help drive that type of coordination.

-What’s next on the horizon at WM Phoenix Open in terms of sustainability?
+What's next on the horizon at WM Phoenix Open regards sustainability?

 LS: I oversee a team that develops comprehensive sustainability programs across the sports and entertainment industry, including golf, motorsports, races, stadiums, leagues, and conferences, so one of our focuses is sharing our unique event management perspective and environmental expertise with other WM customers.
 It’s exciting to see how many golf tournaments and other sports organizations are seeking support to create legitimate, impactful sustainability programs.
 At the WM Phoenix Open, and through these other engagements, a key goal is to drive behaviour change across fans, suppliers, sponsors, and other stakeholders.